 Our Food Advocates Communicating Through Science (FACTS) Network is a global, interactive network of tens of thousands of people, formed to offer clarification on the growing tide of deceptive advice and misleading statistics that define a large portion of today’s food and nutrition dialogue.
 Made up of scientists, healthcare experts, food advocates, and consumers, FACTS provides scientific conclusions and compelling insight from experts, correcting common misperceptions about modern food production, food safety, nutrition, health and wellness.
 Click here to join our FACTS Network.

 We help our stakeholders stay up-to-date on the latest research and trends.
 With thousands of subscribers, our regular Food Insight email newsletter contains information-packed articles and news.
-Click here to subscribe to this timely and free publication.

 As a public education foundation, we are committed to helping the next generation of nutrition and food safety communicators.
 The Sylvia Rowe Fellowship Award, named in honor of our former President and CEO, was established to give promising students and recent graduates a six- to twelve-week paid internship at our offices in Washington, D.C., in order to enhance their capabilities and communication skills.